gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   additions correspond to low level features used in the generated code that do not have any exact analogies in pure Ada source form.
 The following is a partial list of these special constructions.
-See the spec of package `Sprint` in file :file:`sprint.ads` for a full list.
+See the spec of package ``Sprint`` in file :file:`sprint.ads` for a full list.

   .. index:: -gnatL  (gcc)

-  If the switch *-gnatL* is used in conjunction with *-gnatG*, then the original source lines are interspersed in the expanded source (as comment lines with the original line number).
+  If the switch :switch:`-gnatL` is used in conjunction with :switch:`-gnatG`, then the original source lines are interspersed in the expanded source (as comment lines with the original line number).

   :samp:`new {xxx} [storage_pool = {yyy}]`